jakehoward/grokking-kafka/README.md

 Convincing my brain cells to form a quorum.

+None of this code is in any way intended for production use.
+It's completely untested and is only intended to aid learning at the first stage of using Kafka.

 ## Starting Kafka

 This is from https://kafka.apache.org/quickstart, ideally we could spin up a docker container but for some reason the networking wasn't playing ball.
 Will come back to that (https://github.com/wurstmeister/kafka-docker, https://github.com/wurstmeister/kafka-docker/wiki/Connectivity).